 Applying for an Indian Visa on ArrivalGetting your eTourist Visa or eTV

 To visit India, you must obtain a visa beforehand.
 If you’ve determined that the best option for you is the e-Tourist Visa, you’re in the right spot!
 The e-Tourist visa is good for 60 days in India and 2 entries (so, for example, if you were to take a side trip to Nepal or Bhutan, for instance, you can use the same visa to return to India.)

-Here are the steps you’ll need to take to get your e-Tourist visa:
+Here are the steps you’ll need to take to get your e-Tourist visa on arrival:

 2. Go to https://indianvisaonline.gov.in/visa/tvoa.html to familiarize yourself with the process.
 To fill out the application you’ll need information from your passport, your itinerary, a passport photo to upload, a scan of your passport to upload, and a local Indian reference name, address, and phone number (which we will provide).
 For this visa, you will NOT need to send your passport anywhere.

 3. Once you are ready, start the application by going back to the page above (https://indianvisaonline.gov.in/visa/tvoa.html) and clicking “e-Tourist Visa Application,” the orange button on the upper left.
 PLEASE USE THIS SITE AND ONLY THIS SITE.
 Googling “Indian visa” will take you to 3rd party sites that may look official but are not and will charge you a higher fee.

 4. Please enter the information requested, as odd as you may think some of the questions are.
 Some hints for questions you may not understand or things to watch out for: